 Point: neither Apparition nor Disapparition has typically been represented as silent (although the DEs in the Little Hangleton graveyard seem to have mastered that).

 Point: we were told on Rowling’s first official website, and have seen for ourselves in the books that members of the Order of the Phoenix can send messages to one another by means of their Patronuses (Patroni?).
 Dumbledore himself taught them this technique.
 It seems to be a very speedy form of communication.

 A nice little tangle, it looks like.

-Since she is unaware of what is going on during a Prophecy, she has to have seen him either before she made the Prophecy, or afterwards.
+Since she is unaware of what is going on while she is in the grip of a Prophecy, she has to have seen him either before she made the Prophecy, or afterwards.
 From the report she gives us, she caught sight of him right after she finished giving the Prophecy.